-Dear Fellow Stockholders.
+Dear Fellow Stockholders,

-The Compensation and People Committee of the Palo Alto Networks Board of Directors is committed to ensuring that we have the right leadership team in place, and that our compensation programs appropriately compensate our executives, allowing us to retain and attract individuals of outstanding character and ability who are champions of our culture.
+The Compensation and People Committee of the Palo Alto Networks Board of Directors is committed to ensuring that we have the right leadership team in place, and that our compensation programs appropriately compensate our executives, allowing us to retain and attract individuals of outstanding character and ability who are champions of our culture and mission.
+As a committee, we strongly believe in, and are committed to, executing a pay-for-performance compensation philosophy that closely aligns executive compensation to our financial and operational performance.